oschweitzer/learning-resources/nodejs_lesson.md

 A client should first sign up and login.
 When logging in, a login request is send to the server.
 The server will create a session so, when the same client will make another request, the server will know that this client is already logged in.

-The server will check is the credentials are valid and if so, respond to the request with a 200 HTTP code and a cookie that will be send again for each client requests so that the server will know that the client is authenticated.
+The server will check if the credentials are valid and if so, responds to the request with a 200 HTTP code and a cookie that will be send again for each client requests so that the server will know that the client is authenticated.

 ### Password encryption